empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

 Browse to https://localhost.
 In order to use CodeScene, you will need a license.
 You can get a license on the [Empear Customer Portal](https://portal.empear.com/).
 For more information about CodeScene, see the [CodeScene Documentation](https://docs.enterprise.codescene.io/).

-When creating projects, you can use the `/resources/repos` directory to store Git repositories, and the `/resources/analyses` directory for your analysis results ("Analysis Results Destination").

 ### Stop